jandot/aerts-exercises-leipzig/Databases/databases.md

 sqlite> .import data.csv individuals
 ```

 Aargh...
-We get an error!
+We get an **error**!

 ```
 Error: data.tsv line 1: expected 3 columns of data but found 2
 ```

-This is because the table contains an ID column that is used as primary key and that increments automatically.
+This is because the table contains an **ID column** that is used as primary key and that increments automatically.
 Unfortunately, SQLite cannot work around this issue automatically.
 One option is to add the new IDs to the text file and import that new file.
-But this is not recommended, because it screws with some internal counters (SQLite keeps a counter whenever it autoincrements a column, but this counter is not adjusted if you hardwire the ID).
-A possible workaround is to create a temporary table (e.g. individuals_tmp) without the id column, import the data in that table, and then copy the data from that temporary table to the real individuals.
+But we don't want that, because it screws with some internal counters (SQLite keeps a counter whenever it autoincrements a column, but this counter is not adjusted if you hardwire the ID).
+A possible **workaround** is to create a temporary table (e.g. `individuals_tmp`) without the id column, import the data in that table, and then copy the data from that temporary table to the real individuals.

 ```
 sqlite> .schema individuals